Paintless dent repair

-Paintless dent repair (PDR), also known as paintless dent removal, describes a method of removing minor dents from the body of a motor vehicle.
+Paintless dent repair (PDR), also known as paintless dent removal, describes a method of removing small dents, dings, and minor collision damage (paint unbroken) dents from the body of a motor vehicle.
 A wide range of damage can be repaired using paintless dent repair as long as the paint surface is intact.
 Paintless dent repair may be used on both aluminum and steel panels.